OSU Tidal Prediction Software

 OTPSnc is a version of OTPS, allowing to predict tide and extract harmonic constants from our global/atlas/regional/local models in netcdf format, including multiple TPXO9-atlas-netcdf files.

 MATLAB toolbox TMD, created in cooperation with Laurie Padman, is available for download at ESR web site.
-TMD works with multi-constituent OTPS binary format and is functionally the same as OTPS, except it does not allow working with multiple TPXO9-atlas files.
+TMD works with multi-constituent OTPS binary format and is functionally the same as OTPS.
+TMD does not allow for multiple TPXO9-atlas files.
+However the script tpxo_atlas2local.m can be used as TMD plug_in.
+The script makes a multi-constituent outcut from the single constituent TPXO-atlas binary files.
+This multi-constituent outcut can be then used with TMD.